 In addition to these grantmaking areas, the foundation has also provided flood relief to communities affected by flooding in South Carolina.
 One of its initiatives is kinship care, as over 50,000 grandparents have primary responsibility for their grandkids in South Carolina.
 Another initiative supports immigrant families, which represent about 5 percent of the state’s population.
 Most immigrants in the state come from Latin America and many live below the poverty line.
 The foundation also supports fatherhood through an initiative that aims to reduce poverty through involved fathers.

 Nonprofits in South Carolina should look into the events that this foundation organizes, such as webinars for fiscal fitness, facing conflict, leadership development and team building.
-If you have an idea for a project that you think this foundation might support, you’re welcome to share your idea via online form for consideration.
+Grant seekers with an idea for a project this foundation might support are welcome to share the idea via online form for consideration.
 General questions can be directed to the foundation at (803) 254-0230 or firstname.lastname@example.org.